Urbanization can only be a force for positive transformation if it respects and promotes human rights.

 The New Urban Agenda offers a unique opportunity to advance and implement the human rights of all, including those rights reflected in the Sustainable Development Goals at national and local level.

-The text of the New Urban Agenda and further information on the Conference can be found on the Habitat III website.
+Further information on the Conference including the issues papers can be found on the Habitat III website.

 For OHCHR’s participation to the Conference, see the "Latest news" and the "Videos" sections.